 Addicted to Facebook?
 I know the feeling.
 It’s important to learn how to use social media (instead of letting social media use you).
 Here are four signs you’re addicted to Facebook.
-I’ll also reveal some tips and insights that will help you break the habit for good.
+I’ll also reveal some tips and insights that will help you break the habit once and for all.

 1. You check your feed first thing in the morning.

 As soon as you wake up, you reach for your phone and open the Facebook app.
 This is the most telling sign of Facebook addiction.

 What gives your life meaning?
 There isn’t one answer to that question.
 You might identify with a job, hobby, business, relationship, or something else entirely.

 No matter what gives you a sense of purpose, scrolling through your feed won’t help you fulfill it.
 This mindless activity distracts you from accomplishing whatever is important to you.

 If you identify with work, write down three major tasks that will make a positive impact on your business.
 You’re not allowed to touch your smartphone before you check those off.
 Focus!